 The average growth rate of digital marketing in China is 20%, of which 79% of Chinese marketers have increased their digital marketing budgets in China and two-thirds invested in influencer marketing.

-With the boom of social media, every Chinese internet users have at least on social media account. in the largest’ world connected country, we can easily find some influencers or KOLs.
+With the boom of social media, every Chinese internet users have at least one social media account.
+In the largest’ world connected country, we can easily find some influencers or KOLs.
 Through their voices; they can influence the costumer’s habits and decisions.
 This new trend represents a new marketing strategy for the brand.

 Over the years, this trend has evolved because marketers have always known that consumers want more authentic and rich messaging.
 Chinese’s consumers don’t believe advertising too much, so they are blocking online ads, and they are turning to their social networks and friends for recommendations on products and services instead of commercials.

 Influencer marketing is a big deal; the KOLs (Key Opinion Leader) only exist because of their fans.
 Their performance is closely related to their engagement with their followers.
 For example, the Chinese mega KOL Zhang Dayi, has over 5.3 million followers on her Weibo account, while some “micro-influencers” might have only between 10,000 and 20,000 followers.

 Now, some brand understood the importance of the KOL in the customer’s daily life, they are using them as a good weapon.
 So they build their marketing around these new actors of web.

 How to use Chinese Influencer or Kol Marketing campaign?